Click here to visit our sponsor Absolute Authentic

 Then there was the break up of the marriage, as Frank Williams, Patrick Head and Mario Theissen made their feelings public, and how.

 It came as no surprise therefore when BMW announced that it was buying Sauber and starting its own F1 team, leaving WilliamsF1 a year ahead of schedule.
-When the British team announced a one-year deal with Cosworth, F1 sceptics smiled and suggested that the writing was on the wall.
+When the British team announced a one-year deal with Cosworth, F1 sceptics smiled and suggested the writing was on the wall.

 On track, the drivers, for the most part, did the best they could, though Webber all too often allowed his frustration to get the better of him.
 Heidfeld gave the team its best results of the season, successive seconds in Monaco and Europe, and the team's only pole position (Europe), before a crash during testing at Monza, and a subsequent bicycle accident, ruled him out for the remainder of the season.
 The German was replaced by Antonio Pizzonia, who failed to make a real impression.